CoinCollect/dicoapp-e/README.md

 This app implements BarterDEX for doing decentralized ICO's, dICO's.
 It's configured for buying CC with KMD or BTC.

-## How do I download this app
+## Download the app!

 **Linux**

-Download and install one of the following:
+For Linux, download one of the following:

 - [Download AppImage for Linux](https://www.coincollect.cc/download/linux/dICOApp-0.9.0.AppImage)
 - [Download deb for Linux](https://www.coincollect.cc/download/linux/dicoapp-e_0.9.0_amd64.deb)